Robot Arena: Robot Arena 2: Design and Destroy

 Robot Arena 2: Design and Destroy (or just Robot Arena 2 or RA2 as most people called it) was released two years after the original.
 In late 2001, a tech demo was released by Infogrames as a promotional release for the game.
 It was merely an open sandbox where the player could control three robots.
 It contained two flippers, a saw blade, some barrels, an oil slick, two open pits, and two platforms that could be driven onto.
 When the game was released officially, it had fixed many of the previous games issues.
-The funding system used in order to build a robot was scrapped entirely, as players could now chose any weapons or batteries for free.
+The funding system used in order to build a robot was scrapped entirely, as players could now choose any weapons or batteries for free.
 Chassis available to use were also scrapped in favor of the player now being able to draw their own chassis, also being able to angle sides to make wedges.
 The robots were now built more realistically and the difficulty on each was now varied instead of all the robots acting the same way as they did in the first game.
 The game also introduced the Havok physics engine, which meant that robots were now able to leave the ground so flippers and wedges could be used effectively.

 The game received mostly positive reviews.
 GameSpy gave it 77 out of 100 writing "A pleasant surprise.
 Whether you're going head-to-head against formidable AI bots or human opponents, it has plenty to offer both newcomers and bot-bashing aficionados alike".